Map-Machina/PerfCollector1/README.md

 The other place where these tools need to end up are on the machines that going to process the journal and where a journal is being replayed.

+## perflicense

+Create a new license to be used with `perfprocessord`, `perfjournal` and `perfreplay`.

+It is documented here: https://github.com/businessperformancetuning/perfcollector/tree/master/cmd/perflicense

 ## perfprocessord in sink mode

 In practise, it is wise to install `perfcollectord` machines first since